Frequently Asked Questions

 Can I reserve or get a Quick Pick item transferred?

-Items in the collection can be reserved or transferred.
+Items in the collection cannot be reserved or transferred.
 Items are displayed in a special area and are on a first come first served basis.

 I reserved an item that is available in the Quick Pick collection!
 Can I get a refund?

 Reserving an item guarantees you get it once it is your turn.
-There are no guarantees for the Quick Pick Collection.
+Quick Pick items however cannot be reserved.
+Because of this there are no guarantees for the Quick Pick Collection.

 Are there Justices of the Peace at the library?